Regularity of multifractional moving average processes with random Hurst exponent: Pathwise Hölder continuity of random fields

 where $\|\cdot\|$ is an arbitrary norm on $\R^d$.
 If \eqref{eqn:KC-condition} holds, there exists a modification $\tilde{Y}_{\vt}$ of $Y_{\vt}$, i.e.\ $P(\tilde{Y}_{\vt}=Y_{\vt})=1$, such that the paths of $\tilde{Y}_{\vt}$ are $\eta$-Hölder continuous for any $\eta\in(0, \beta/\alpha)$.
 While this is a result on the global Hölder continuity of $\tilde{Y}_{\vt}$, it can be localized by requiring \eqref{eqn:KC-condition} to hold in a neighborhood of some point ${\vt}_0$.
 However, this moment condition does not generalize to random Hölder exponents as it is only sensible for deterministic values $\alpha$ and $\beta$.
 As a remedy, we suggest to let $\beta$ be random, and to treat it jointly with the expectation.
 This leads to the moment criterion \eqref{eqn:moment-condition} below.
-Note that Theorem \ref{thm:KC} allows for both, randomness and local variation of the Hölder exponent.
+Note that Theorem \ref{thm:KC} allows for both, randomness and local variation of the Hölder exponent $a_\vt$, which is thus represented as a random field.
+As a regularity assumption, we require $a_\vt$ to be lower semicontinuous, that is